JOB DESCRIPTION – Peer Recovery Support Specialist

-The Peer Support Specialist (PSS) is an essential part of the South Shore Peer Recovery (SSPR) team helping to fulfill our mission to “create a safe space in the heart of the community where people with lived experience join together to build skills, provide support and find hope in recovery.”
-Reporting directly to the Center Director, the PSS will work with individuals who seek recovery support services; at the drop-in center, through technological means, and in the community.
-The PSS will serve as a role model, mentor, advocate and motivator to individuals with substance use disorder to help them initiate and/or maintain recovery and prevent relapse while promoting long-term recovery and overall wellness.
+The Peer Recovery Support Specialist (PRSS) is an essential part of the South Shore Peer Recovery (SSPR) team helping to fulfill our mission.
+Reporting to the Director, the PRSS will work primarily with identified individuals at South Shore Hospital via the Emergency Department and the Addiction Medical Consult Service.
+This role will be focused on providing Peer Recovery Support Services for individuals identified to participate in Medication for Opioid Use Disorder treatment.
+The PRSS will serve as a role model, mentor, advocate, and motivator to individuals with substance use disorder to help them initiate and/or maintain recovery while promoting overall wellness.

 Essential Responsibilities and Duties:

 - Meet one-on-one with individuals identified for MOUD (Medication for Opioid Use Disorder) at South Shore Hospital or in the community to provide support in the initiation of their recovery process.

 - Collaborate with Emergency Department located SBIRT (screening & brief intervention and referral to treatment) services and Addiction Medical Consult Services (ACS) teams in linking participants to an Opioid Treatment Program (OTP) after discharge.

 - Provide hands on support during initiation of MOUD treatment, including transportation to/from OTP during the first week of treatment to help ensure early retention in the program.

 - Support people during transition periods to increase access to community resources through recovery education, connection to supports and self-help strategies.

 - Work with individuals to create individualized Recovery Wellness plans with specific goals and actions aimed at building recovery capital.